gi-no/blog_mean_stack/article2.md

 Re-deploy
 ===============

-Finally, we built all the feature !
+Finally, we built all the features!
-Let's re-deploy latest version to Heroku.
+Let's re-deploy the latest version to Heroku.

 ```shell
 % grunt
 % grunt buildcontrol:heroku
 ```

-Open browser and see it works !
+Open browser and see it works!

 http://APPLICATION.herokuapp.com/